-By Gwendolyn Atwood
+By Gwendolyn A.

 When dealing with the local school official in our town, we have found that good information has been useful in helping us hold ground confidently in the face of requests for more than one report a year.
 I believe our annual year-end reports have quite satisfactorily demonstrated our children's progress.
-I use the writing of them to satisfy myself and my own high standards on this score, since otherwise I would find it too frustrating to spend the time writing them, when there are so many other good things to do with our precious time here on earth.
+I use the writing of them to satisfy myself and my own high standards on this score, since otherwise I would find it too frustrating to spend the time writing them, when there are so many other good things to do with our precious time here on Earth.
 I'm not interested in taking time to do three make-work, mid-year reports on our kids.
 I wasted too much time doing unnecessary exercises in school to have any patience left for that sort of thing!
 Using information provided by AHEM, we have been able to keep to a single report per year in spite of some minor pressure from the school administrator for more.

 When we began reporting three years ago, we received a letter requesting information about our goals and methods.
 The assistant superintendent who wrote this request added that he would be in contact at

 mid-year and at the end of the year for an update of the progress and reports.